Buket12345/climbing-ifsc-dsa210/README.md

 Supervised machine learning models were applied at the country-season level.

 Each country-season observation includes:
-- GDP per capita
+-GDP per capita

--
-- Number of events participated in
+-Number of events participated in

--
-- Season (year)
+-Season (year)

--
-- Gender (encoded as a binary variable)
+-Gender (encoded as a binary variable)
--

 In the regression model, the goal was to predict the average IFSC rank of a country in a given season.